a37875126/ismir21-em-eval/README.md

 ### Cross-collection external validation
-We did not perform cross-collection experiment on the PCA-compressed features as that experiment did not look very promising, so the results are only reported for the baseline models.
+We did not perform cross-collection evaluations on the PCA-compressed features as that experiment did not look very promising, so the results are only reported for the baseline models.
 The structure of this section is:

 `<n_embeddings>/<embedding_types>`